marketdesignresearch/Conference-Schedule-Optimizer/README.md

 ```

 The example above ensures that paper ids 14, 20, 21, and 29 are all alllocated to the same subsession (i.e., session-track tuple).
 You can use such paper specific constraints for example to make sure that papers with similar topics are allocated to the same subsession (i.e., session-track tuple).
-Note that for the random data input we used the above defined paper specific constraints (see e.g., schedule_17_06_2022_15-47-37.xlsx Session 1 Track 4).
+Note that for the random data input we used the above defined paper specific constraints (see Session 1 Track 4 in schedule_17_06_2022_15-47-37.xlsx).

 ## Contact
 Maintained by: Jakob Weissteiner (weissteiner)